- CAREER SERVICES

-Each of our courses is designed to give you the best advantage when entering the workforce.
+Each of our electrical school courses is designed to give you the best advantage when entering the workforce.
 In this career field, you would specialize in the electrical wiring of buildings, machines and other related equipment.

 As an electrician, you may be classified in one of two categories: